 Look for the name Joe Smith or Joe Smythe in the name field of a lead or contact and return the name and phone number.
-If an opportunity is called Joe Smith or Joe Smythe, the opportunity should not be returned.
+If a people record is called Joe Smith or Joe Smythe, that record isn't returned.